 Of those who do not conceive in the first year, about half will do so in the second year (cumulative pregnancy rate over 90%).

 Infertility may be due to problems with one or both partners.
+In around half of cases, a male infertility-associated factor is found, along with abnormal semen test results.
+In many cases, disorders are found in both partners.
 Although it has been traditionally accepted that fertility is more related to the age of the female than that of the male partner, recent literature suggests trends that increased paternal age is also associated with lower fertility.

 The main causes of infertility in the UK are: